-On November 11, 2017, the Company entered into an option and joint venture shareholders' agreement (the "JV Agreement"), as amended, with Ezana Mining Development plc ("Ezana") that became effective on December 12, 2017, when the conditions precedent were met.
-Pursuant to the JV Agreement, the Company has an option to earn up to 70% in Axum Metals Share Company ("Axum"), which now holds the Terer and Meli exploration licenses.
-The Company may earn a 51% interest in Axum upon completion of US\$5 million in expenditures within three years of the Terer and Meli licenses being held by Axum.
-Ezana transferred the Terer license to Axum in June 2019.
-It was determined that the Meli license was not validly transferable and accordingly, with the consent of Ezana and the Minister of Mines Petroleum and Natural Gas, in July 2019, Axum applied directly for an exploration license.
-The Meli license was issued to Axum in December 2019.
-The Meli license that had been held by Ezana was cancelled.
+On November 11, 2017, the Company entered into an option and joint venture shareholders' agreement (the "JV Agreement"), as amended, with Ezana that became effective on December 12, 2017, when the conditions precedent were met.
+Pursuant to the JV Agreement, the Company has an option to earn up to 70% in Axum, which holds the Terer and Meli ELs.
+The Company may earn a 51% interest in Axum upon completion of US\$5 million in expenditures by December 3, 2022.